The Hiatal Hernia Syndrome and Gluten Connection

 What’s counterintuitive about the patients suffering from a constellation of symptoms is that their hiatal hernia is typically small or even undiagnosed by their doctor.
 Small hiatal hernias are typically dismissed as “nothing” and creating little to no symptoms beyond acid reflux.

-What is disturbing about this syndrome is that millions who suffer from it remain undiagnosed and therefore continue to suffer to a degree that can be devastating to their lives.
+Yet, it is disturbing to know that millions suffer from it and it remains undiagnosed.
+People therefore continue to suffer to a degree that can be devastating to their lives.

 Here’s a common scenario: You suffer acid reflux and see your doctor.
 He/she prescribes an antacid.
 That seems to work for a while, and you don’t think more about it.